cap-js/attachments/README.md

 ## Releases

-- The plugin is released to [WHERE?].
+- The plugin is released to [NPM Registry](https://www.npmjs.com/package/@cap-js/attachments) and [GitHub Releases](https://github.com/cap-js/attachments/releases).
 - See the [changelog](./CHANGELOG.md) for the latest changes.

 ## Minimum UI5 and CAP NodeJS Version